SamuelWiqvist/SamuelWiqvist.github.io/index.md

 title: "Hello!"
 ---

-*Welcome to my site!*
+Welcome to my site!
+I am a Bayesian statistician/data scientist currently pursuing a PhD in Mathematical statistics at Lund University.
+My technical interest are: Bayesian statistics, simulation based inference, and methods for combining machine learning and classical inference methods.

-This web-page is currently under construction, please return later.
+NB: This site is still under construction.